 - Artists-in-residence programs that offer students opportunities to work in close collaboration with theater, film, literary, and visual artists

-- A public lecture series featuring leading artists
+- A public lecture series featuring leading artists and performers

 Grant proposals may request from $5,000 to $10,000 in funding.

 Proposals should be no more than three pages in length and should include the following: